Salafi movement: Indian subcontinent

-In Indian subcontinent, a number of Salafi streams exist including Ahl i Hadith and Kerala Nadvathul Mujahideen.Ahl-i Hadith is a religious movement that emerged in Northern India in the mid-nineteenth century.
+In Indian subcontinent, a number of Salafi streams exist including Ahl i Hadith and Kerala Nadvathul Mujahideen.

+Ahl-i Hadith is a religious movement that emerged in Northern India in the mid-nineteenth century.
 Adherents of Ahl-i-Hadith regard the Quran, sunnah, and hadith as the sole sources of religious authority and oppose everything introduced in Islam after the earliest times.
 In particular, they reject taqlid (following legal precedent) and favor ijtihad (independent legal reasoning) based on the scriptures.
 The movement's followers call themselves Salafi, while others refer to them as Wahhabi, or consider them a variation on the Wahhabi movement.
 In recent decades the movement has expanded its presence in Pakistan, Bangladesh, and Afghanistan.

-Shah Waliullah Dehlawi (1703-1762) is considered as the intellectual forefather of the movement and its followers regard him as Shaykh al-Islam.
-Waliullah 's rejection of Taqlid would be emphasized by his son Shah Abdul Aziz (1746-1824) and later successors like Shah Ismail (1779-1831) in a puritanical manner; stripping it of their eclectic and rational aspects.
-This tendency culminated in the Jihad movement of Sayyid Ahmad Barelvi (1786-1831).
+Shah Waliullah Dehlawi (1703–1762) is considered as the intellectual forefather of the movement and its followers regard him as Shaykh al-Islam.
+Waliullah 's rejection of Taqlid would be emphasized by his son Shah Abdul Aziz (1746–1824) and later successors like Shah Ismail (1779–1831) in a puritanical manner; stripping it of their eclectic and rational aspects.
+This tendency culminated in the Jihad movement of Sayyid Ahmad Barelvi (1786–1831).
 This iconoclastic movement expanded Shah Waliullah's rejection of Taqlid as a fundamental creedal doctrine.
 They focused on waging physical Jihad against non-Muslims and banishing syncretic rituals prevalent amongst Muslims.
 Although the Indian Mujahidin movement led by Sayyid Ahmad shared close parallels with the Arabian Wahhabi movement and hence labelled as "Wahhabi" by the British; both movements mostly evolved independently.
-After the death of Sayyid Ahmad in 1831; his successors Wilayat ali, Inayat Ali, Muhammad Hussain, and Farhat Hussain continued Jihad activities of the "Wahhabi" movement throughout British India; spreading across Chittagong to Peshawar and from Madras to Kashmir.
+After the death of Sayyid Ahmad in 1831; his successors Wilayat Ali, Inayat Ali, Muhammad Hussain, and Farhat Hussain continued Jihad activities of the "Wahhabi" movement throughout British India; spreading from Chittagong to Peshawar and from Madras to Kashmir.
 They played an important role in the Rebellion of 1857 and their anti-British Jihad has been described as "the most strident challenge" faced by the British during the 1850s.
 After the defeat of the revolt, the British would fully crush the Mujahidin through a series of expeditions, "Wahhabi" trials and sedition laws.
 By 1883, the movement was fully suppressed and no longer posed any political threat.
 Many adherents of the movement abandoned physical Jihad and opted for political quietism.
 The Ahl-i-Hadith movement emerged from these circles of religious activists.